The de la Cruz-Brower Family

-Mike and Chris were well prepared for the journey they were about to embark upon to become parents when they took the first step with Reproductive Associates of Delaware (RAD).
+Mike and Chris were well prepared for the journey they were about to embark upon to become parents when they took the first step with RADfertility.
 The internet served as their resource for information about the fertility process.
-“We already had a surrogate, Chris’ cousin, Susan.
+“We already had a surrogate, Chris’s cousin, Susan.
 And as a gay couple, we knew we needed an egg donor,” Mike shared.
 Susan stepped forward to help the couple and provide this invaluable gift serving as their gestational carrier.
 She was married and had two healthy daughters from prior pregnancies in addition to a husband that was very supportive of her decision.

 Now, with information at hand and a gestational carrier lined up, Mike and Chris were ready to find the fertility center that was right for them.
 In March 2014, they did a Google search looking for offices around Christiana Hospital, which would be convenient for both Susan and them.
-“Reproductive Associates of Delaware came up in our search so we visited the website and submitted a contact form online.”
+“RADfertility came up in our search so we visited the website and submitted a contact form online.”

 'Looking Back, Our First Appointment Was Definitely The Easiest Part.'

 Mike and Chris visited RAD’s Newark office for their first appointment in May 2014.
 “Our initial appointment went well, we met with Dr. Neithardt and Amy Miller,” Mike said.
 Dr. Neithardt described RAD’s PreciousEggs program and explained the process further.
 She guided Mike and Chris with the next important step on their journey which was picking an egg donor.
-“Dr. Neithardt explained the benefits of using frozen and fresh donor eggs and she introduced us to My Egg Bank of North America.”
-PreciousEggs partners with My Egg Bank of North America (MEBNA), one of the largest and most successful egg banks in the world.
+“Dr. Neithardt explained the benefits of using frozen and fresh donor eggs.”

 Selecting a Donor

-As a follow-up to their first appointment, Amy Miller, RAD’s IVF Coordinator, connected Mike and Chris with the MEBNA donor database and served as a guide with the donor egg selection process.
-Mike shared, “My Egg Bank had already completed all of the donor testing and genetic screening.”
-This is when the couple realized another benefit of using frozen donor egg.
-MEBNA eliminated the six to nine month matching process associated with other programs since the testing was already completed.
+As a follow-up to their first appointment, Amy Miller, RAD’s IVF Coordinator, connected Mike and Chris with the donor database and served as a guide with the donor egg selection process.
+“All of the donor testing and genetic screening was complete,” Mike shared.
+This is when the couple realized another benefit of using frozen donor eggs.
+The six to nine month matching process was eliminated since the testing was already completed.

 They searched the diverse database of egg donors.
 Mike explained, “We knew we were looking for characteristics and traits that were similar to Chris.”
 The plan was to purchase two lots of eggs which represented a total of twelve frozen donor eggs.
-The couple chose to inseminate six eggs with Mike’s sperm and six eggs with Chris’ sperm.
+The couple chose to inseminate six eggs with Mike’s sperm and six eggs with Chris’s sperm.
 “Chris was nice enough to offer we try having a child with my embryos first, and then with his embryos on a subsequent pregnancy if we decide to have more children in the future.
 This way, our intended children could at least be biologically half siblings,” Mike shared.
-They had success finding a donor quickly and noted that, “Overall, My Egg Bank was nice and easy to use.”
+They had success finding a donor quickly.

 With a donor selected, Mike and Chris were another step closer to achieving their dream of parenthood.
 As part of the process, a meeting with a psychologist was one of the required next steps.
 In July 2014, Mike and Chris joined Susan and her husband for a group appointment with Dr. Andrea Braverman.
 The counseling portion is very important because it ensures the gestational carrier is prepared for the process and represents an ideal time to discuss any feelings or concerns about the upcoming journey.